Students in the atrium

 The MSW Laddered Pathway is designed for BSW graduates.

-Students entering the course-based MSW through the laddered pathway must apply to and complete the Graduate Certificate in Advanced Social Work Practice (ASWP) (12 units) and apply to and complete one of the certificates: Graduate Certificate in Clinical Social Work Practice (CSWP), Graduate Certificate in International and Community Development (ICD), or Graduate Certificate in Leadership in the Human Services (LHS) (12 units) in any order.
+Students entering the course-based MSW through the laddered pathway must apply to and complete the Graduate Certificate in Advanced Social Work Practice (ASWP) (12 units) and apply to and complete one of the certificates: Graduate Certificate in Clinical Social Work Practice (CSWP), Graduate Certificate in International and Community Development (ICD), Social Work, or Graduate Certificate in Leadership in the Human Services (LHS), Social Work (12 units) in any order.
 Admission to the MSW program is not guaranteed.
-Upon acceptance to the MSW, students complete the final component (12 units) of this full-time degree.
+Upon admission to the MSW, students receive laddering credit for the 24 units of coursework completed in the two certificate programs and complete the final component (12 units) of this full-time degree.

 Outcomes